Parallel-in-Time/qmat/docs/index.rst

     c, b, A = genQCoeffs("ERK4")

-*But if you are new to this, then welcome ! ... and please have a look at the notebook tutorials* 😉
+*But if you are new to this, then welcome ! ... and please have a look at the notebook tutorials below* 😉

 Doc Contents
 ============